edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 #### Answer to above questions - Priority Algorithm
 - An algorithm would be needed to decide the precedence, the order.
 Such an algorithm will help distinguish critical and important changes from the irrelevant ones.
-- Such an algorithm would be on the basis of parameters like - "Confidence / Trust factor" and "Rating".
+- This algorithm would be on the basis of parameters like - "Confidence / Trust factor" and "Rating".
 - Taking these 2 parameters into consideration, every change will be evaluated according to the algorithm and then prioritized.
 - It would be a self-learning, ever-evolving process of curation.